 - When being dismissed or selected for redundancy.

-- After leaving the job, for example when requesting a reference or dealing with the company pension fund.
+- After leaving the job, e.g. when requesting a reference or dealing with the company pension fund.

 An employer can be held responsible not just for the discriminatory actions of the management or of the company itself but also for the behaviour of other employees.

-For example, if an HIV positive employee suffers harassment from his or her colleagues and the employer cannot show that they took steps to try to prevent this happening, the employer can be held responsible.
+For example, if an employee living with HIV suffers harassment from his or her colleagues and the employer cannot show that they took steps to try to prevent this happening, the employer can be held responsible.

 Probably the most important aspect of the legislation is the right to request reasonable adjustments.